Stop Suffering From Heartburn

 - Avoid or minimize alcohol.
 As with nicotine, alcohol hurts your LES.

 - Lose weight.
 Another common-sense measure that is often overlooked.
 Added pounds put more pressure on your LES.

 - Keep your chin up and don’t stretch out.
 Also, if possible elevate your bed.
 This allows gravity to work in your favor rather than against you.
 This is especially crucial at bedtime since GERD tends to flare up in the evening.

 - Don’t lie down immediately after eating.
 This rule applies before going to bed and any other time as well.

 - Reconsider your medications.
 Prescription drugs can be a double-edged sword.
 They can perform miracles and have kept countless millions of people alive and healthy.
 But no pharmaceutical drug is without side effects.
-Non-steroidal anti-inflammatory medicines (NSAIDs), beta-agonists, blood pressure medications, bone-boosters and pain pills can aggravate your heartburn.
+Non-steroidal anti-inflammatory medicines (NSAIDs), beta-agonists, blood pressure medications, bone-boosters, and pain pills can aggravate your heartburn.
 If you suspect that a prescription you take is wreaking havoc on your digestion, don’t hesitate to discuss a possible alternative drug with your physician.
 But never stop taking your medicines without consulting your doctor

 - Lemons, Lemon Balm, and lemon juice.
-Lemon juice is acidic; in fact, it has a pH level of 2, which is almost as acidic possible.
+Lemon juice is acidic; in fact, it has a pH level of 2, which is almost as acidic as possible.
 Lemon juice is an acid more

 potent than vinegar.
 Another benefit of lemon juice is it is loaded with vitamin C and several other crucial nutrients.